bgiorgi1/Project_2/README.md

 ### NPS API

-Offered by the National Park Service (NPS), this app holds information about all of the National Parks in the US.
+Offered by the National Park Service (NPS), this API holds information about all of the National Parks in the US.

 An example of how I used the API to search and render data: